Why can’t home buyers find the kind of homes they really want?

 Like most Americans, we don’t buy into the recent political push to do away with detached single family home neighborhoods.

-It’s a movement driven by stakeholders in urban development, as they win over some of their local government cronies.
+It’s a movement driven by stakeholders in urban development.
+And they have allies in local government.
 Urban developers insist that the only way to make housing more ‘affordable’ is to increase the number of housing ‘units’ per acre.

 And, by the way, cramming more housing units onto an acre of land doubles, triples, or quadruples property tax revenue.